Newsboys: 1990s

 After signing with Star Song Communications, they released two more albums in 1990 and 1991: Hell Is for Wimps and Boys Will Be Boyz, with its first self-titled video.
-None of the band's first three albums received that much attention and the band's line-up changed with every release.
+None of the band's first three albums achieved major commercial success and the band's line-up changed frequently with this period.

 It wasn't until their 1992 album, Not Ashamed (containing a cover of the DeGarmo & Key song "Boycott Hell"), that the band gained notice in the Christian music scene with its second self-titled video that followed a year later.
 Steve Taylor, a singer-songwriter and producer, began a partnership with the band, producing the band's record and writing most of the lyrics for their songs.
 Furler remained the band's primary songwriter and beginning with this album began sharing lead vocal duties with James and continued to do so until James' departure.

 In 1994 amidst continued lineup changes (which included the addition of mainstays Jody Davis and Duncan Phillips), the band released Going Public, their fifth album and first real success.
 The record proved to be a watershed for the group, winning a 1995 Dove Award for "Rock Album of the Year".
-It also produced four No. 1 hits: "Spirit Thing", "Real Good Thing", "Truth and Consequences", and, most notably, "Shine".
-"Shine" won the 1995 Dove for "Rock Recorded Song of the Year", and in 2006, CCM Magazine listed "Shine" in the top 10 in its ranking of the 100 Greatest Songs in Christian music.
-Shine is considered by fans to be the band's signature song.
+It also produced four number 1 hits: "Spirit Thing", "Real Good Thing", "Truth and Consequences", and, most notably, "Shine".
+"Shine" won the 1995 Dove for "Rock Recorded Song of the Year", and in 2006, CCM Magazine listed "Shine" in the Top 10 in its ranking of the 100 Greatest Songs in Christian music.